tvjames/kendo-docs/api/wrappers/jsp/grid.md

 ### kendo:grid-columns

-A collection of column objects or collection of strings that represents the name of the fields.
+The configuration of the grid columns.
+An array of JavaScript objects or strings.
+A JavaScript objects are interpreted as column configurations.
+Strings are interpreted as the field to which the column is bound.
+The grid will create a column for every item of the array.

 More documentation is available at [kendo:grid-columns](grid/columns).